awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 If you're seeing slower throughput than expected (i.e. significantly slower than the network bandwidth for an EC2 instance type), there may be a few areas to investigate.

 If you're only reading from one file at a given time, the network interface may not be fully saturated.
-Mountpoint supports Linux file system operations using FUSE - requests to files pass through a number of subsystems to be fulfilled including the Linux VFS as well as the Mountpoint process.
+Mountpoint supports Linux file system operations using FUSE.
+Operations on files pass through several subsystems including the Linux VFS layer as well as the Mountpoint process.
-Due to the sequential nature of how these file system calls are fulfilled, reading from a file will eventually be bounded by the CPU rather than the available network throughput.
+These steps are serial, and so reading from a single file sequentially will be bounded by CPU performance rather than the available network throughput.
-To avoid this, we recommend reading from multiple files concurrently such that the network throughput can be utilized as expected.
+When possible, we recommend reading from files in parallel from multiple file handles (multiple calls to `open`) to maximize throughput.

 Request retries may also introduce delays in processing requests.
 We recommend reviewing Mountpoint logs to confirm if requests may be failing and incurring retries.